mjchamplin/Personal-Website/src/about.md

 ---
 layout: base
-title: About Michael
+title: About
-description: About me, etc
+description: About Michael, etc
 eleventyNavigation:
   key: About
+  order: 2
 ---

 <div class="grid-item-4">